-Bowen, a Republican, was the representative for Tennessee’s 4th congressional district from 1813 to 1815.
+Bowen was the representative for Tennessee’s 4th congressional district and was a Republican.
+He served from 1813 to 1815.

 From May 1813 to Mar 1815, Bowen missed 31 of 352 roll call votes, which is 8.8%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Mar 1815.
 The chart below reports missed votes over time.